-Upon the completion of this offering, we will be a "controlled company" as defined under the Nasdaq Stock Market Listing Rules because will hold more than 50% of our voting power for the election of directors.
-In addition, our directors, officers and certain affiliated shareholders will own a substantial majority of our shares and will be able to exercise a substantial majority of the total voting power of our total issued and outstanding ordinary shares immediately upon the completion of this offering, assuming the underwriters do not exercise their option to purchase additional Class A ordinary shares.
+Certain entities affiliated with DCM, one of our principal shareholders, have agreed to purchase, and have been allocated by the underwriter, an aggregate of 816,300 Class A ordinary shares in this offering at the initial public offering price, representing approximately 27.8% of the Class A ordinary shares being offered in this offering, assuming the underwriter does not exercise their over-allotment option.
+The underwriter will receive the same underwriter discounts and commissions on any shares purchased by these parties as the underwriter ull on any other shares sold to the public in this offering.
+See "Underwriting," Upon the completion of this offering, we will be a "controlled company" as defined under the Nasdaq Stock Market Listing Rules because Mr. Larry Lei Wu, our chairman of board of directors and chief executive officer, will hold more than 50% of our voting power for the election of directors through TALENT BOOM GROUP LIMITED and Ji Xiang Hu Tong Holdings Limited, the entities controlled by Mr. Wu.
+In addition, our directors, officers and certain affiliated shareholders will own a substantial majority of our shares and will be able to exercise a substantial majority of the total voting power of our total issued and outstanding ordinary shares immediately upon the completion of this offering, assuming the underwriter does not exercise the option to purchase additional Class A ordinary shares.
 See "Principal Shareholders" for details.

-The underwriters expect to deliver the Class A ordinary shares against payment in U.S. dollars in New York, New York on or about , 2022
+The underwriter expects to deliver the Class A ordinary shares against payment in U.S. dollars in New York, New York on or about August 22, 2022